The original founder of Smith Ridge Veterinary Center, and the author of “The Nature of Animal Healing”, Dr. Goldstein earned his DVM

 Dr. Jenna completed a bio-chemical engineering undergrad degree at Pace University in NY and then graduated from The Royal Veterinary College in London, England.

 She spent two years practicing in CT before joining Smith Ridge.
 Dr. Jenna has interests in neurology, soft tissue surgery, and nutrition.
 She brings with her a strong knowledge of integrative medicine.
 Her father, a chiropractor, has a large practice that she managed for several years.
 That practice included multiple chiropractors, a homeopath, acupuncturist, osteopath, nutritionist and several massage therapists.

 Dr. Jenna is also a licensed massage therapist herself.
-She shares her home with her husband, daughter, two Siberian huskies, and two cats.
+She shares her home with her daughter,

 Dr. Jacqueline Ruskin

 graduated from the Cornell University School of Veterinary Medicine in 1998.

 She’s been practicing integrative medicine for the last 8 years.

 is certified by the Chi Institute in acupuncture and is currently taking more